Patriotic Union (Colombia): Decline and extermination

 Two presidential candidates were murdered, plus eight congressmen, 70 councilmen, dozens of deputies and mayors, hundreds of trade unionists, communist and peasant leaders, and an unestablished number of militants.

 The official legal representatives of a partial number of UP victims presented a concrete death toll of about 1,163 to the Inter-American Commission on Human Rights (IACHR), of which 450 (38%) were attributed directly to paramilitary groups.
 The breakdown of the remainder was not publicly specified.

 The UP's party leader and presidential candidate for the 1990 elections, Bernardo Jaramillo Ossa, was murdered on March 22, 1990.

 In the 1991 legislative elections, the UP elected 3 congressmen and only elected one senator, Manuel Cepeda in the 1994 elections.
 By then, the UP itself and many of its then leaders (such as presidential candidate Jaramillo, and senator Cepeda, murdered later in 1994), in spite of the wave of violence unleashed against them, rejected the violence and continued to insist for a negotiated settlement in order to end Colombia's conflict.

-Bernardo Jaramillo, a lifelong member of the Communist Party, witnessed the deaths of his comrades and had openly criticized the positions of both the FARC and the Colombian government, because of what he considered as their mutual intolerance and lack of willingness to compromise for peace.
+Bernardo Jaramillo, a lifelong member of the Communist Party, witnessed the deaths of his comrades and had openly criticized the positions of both the FARC and the Colombian government because of what he considered as their mutual intolerance and lack of willingness to compromise for peace.
 He had promoted the entrance of the UP into the Socialist International, a move which was apparently unwelcome by the FARC and the Colombian Communist Party at the time.
 He believed that with the end of the Cold War, social democracy was the only effective way to resolve Colombia's problems, and not armed revolution.

-On February 11, 2010 Alberto Romero, an ex director of the DAS (Colombian Security Service) was charged as being linked to the murder, together with Carlos Castaño.
+On February 11, 2010, Alberto Romero, an ex director of the DAS (Colombian Security Service) was charged as being linked to the murder, together with Carlos Castaño.

+Behind these massacres is an alliance between traditional right-wing politicians, police and military, businessmen and paramilitaries.
+These crimes have been covered up by a judiciary that has been reluctant to prosecute the perpetrators and their sponsors.